SYLaw-MYS/Data-Analysis-Project/README.md

 ## Introduction

-An SQL analysis of a company's trended performance data , telling the story  of the company's growth, can help the CEO craft a story about a data-driven company that has been producing rapid growth.
+An SQL analysis of a company's trended performance data, telling the story of the company's growth, can help the CEO craft a story about a data-driven company that has been producing rapid growth.
+Analysing the traffic and website performance data is important in order to show how the company able to produce growth.
+By diving in to the marketing channel activities and the website improvements that have contributed to the company success to date, it can show to the stakeholder that the company is a serious data-driven shop.

-Analysing the traffic and website performance data is important in order to show how the company able to produce growth, by diving into channels and website optimizations
+Data visualization with matplotlib, seaborn, numpy enable a more efficient way to correlate the operations to the company's performance improvement just in a glance.

-By diving in to the marketing channel activities and the website improvements that have contributed to the company success to date, it can show to the stakeholder that the company is a serious data-driven shop
+Lastly, data modelling with machine learning method help the company in making decision what operations can result in better company's performance by predicting its potential sales.

 ### Built With
 * [![Selenium][Selenium-badge]][Selenium-url]